Approximating Online Human Evaluation of Social Chatbots with Prompting: Related Work

 \subsection{Automatic Evaluation of Chatbots}

-Automatic dialog evaluation has been a long-standing goal for the practitioners.
+Automatic dialog evaluation has been a long-standing research topic for practitioners.
 Initial works focused on evaluating chatbots' responses against a ground-truth reference \cite{papineni2002bleu, tao2018ruber}.
-Following works moved on to exploring reference-free evaluation metrics as referenced evaluation was shown to be ineffective due to a wide range of acceptable responses for a single context \cite{liu-etal-2016-evaluate}, implying that comparing with a single reference is limited.
+Following works moved on to exploring reference-free evaluation metrics as the referenced evaluation was shown to be ineffective due to a wide range of acceptable responses for a single context \cite{liu-etal-2016-evaluate}, implying that comparing with a single reference is limited.
 Reference-free metrics usually operate either on the utterance or the dialog level.
 For the utterance level, practitioners have explored ways to evaluate response appropriateness for the preceding context \cite{Lan2020, pang-etal-2020-towards} or predict the qualities of the follow-up response as a proxy for the quality of the preceding dialog \cite{ghazarian-etal-2022-wrong, ghazarian2020predictive, mehri-eskenazi-2020-unsupervised}.
-For the dialog level, a number of diverse approaches have been proposed, ranging from aggregating several fine-grained utterance-level evaluations \cite{Zhang2021}, to employing graph representations to model dialog dynamics \cite{huang-etal-2020-grade, zhang-etal-2021-dynaeval}, to using semantic-level manipulations to teach the evaluation model to distinguish coherent and incoherent dialogs \cite{ghazarian-etal-2022-deam}.
-Works above require dialog data to produce scores and usually operate on available dialog datasets that were created with human involvement.
+For the dialog level, a number of diverse approaches have been proposed, ranging from aggregating several fine-grained utterance-level evaluations \cite{Zhang2021}, to designing training objectives to model the information flow across dialogue utterances \cite{li-etal-2021-conversations}, employing graph representations to capture dialog dynamics \cite{huang-etal-2020-grade, zhang-etal-2021-dynaeval}, and using semantic-level manipulations to teach the evaluation model to distinguish coherent and incoherent dialogs \cite{ghazarian-etal-2022-deam}.